 UPDATE: By the way – I wrote a quick Excel calculator to break down an entered product SKU.
 Just enter your SKU in the colored field and hit ENTER.
 The spreadsheet does use macros, but only for the functionality of the buttons.
 Download it here.

-NOTE: This spreadsheet doesn’t take into account some of the anomalies listed above.
+NOTE: This spreadsheet doesn’t take into account some of the anomalies or recent changes listed above.

 I see people commenting on some sites and in some social networking sites that the Glock 19X pistol is part of the Gen 5 line.
 It’s technically not, and for some very valid reasons.
 I’ve compiled this list of more than a dozen reasons why it’s not: